robified/js-unit-1-project-blackjack/README.md

 * Allow the ability to bet, double down, and surrender.

 ## Pseudocode
-* Start the game by dealing a deck of cards
+* Start the game by dealing a deck of cards from the DEAL button
 	* Player 1 receives 2 cards facing up
 	* Dealer receives 1 card facing down and 1 card facing up
 * Total Scores of Player 1 and Dealer are shown
+* Player 1 can either click HIT or STAND Button
 * HIT Button
 	* Receive a random card
-	* If sum of Player 1's cards > than 21, then Player 1 bust.
+	* If sum of Player 1's cards > than 21, then Player 1 busts and REPLAY button appears
+	* If sum of Player 1's cards = 21, then Player 1 wins.
 	* If sum of Player 1's cards < than 21, then Player 1 can HIT or STAND.
-	* If sum of Player 1's cards = 21, then WINNER.
 * STAND Button
 	* The Dealer shows their 2nd card
-	* If the sum of Dealer's cards is <= 16, then DEALER must HIT until value == 17
+	* If the sum of Dealer's cards is <= 16, then DEALER must HIT until value is >= 17 or == 21.
-		* asdf
-		* asdf
+	* If sum of Dealer's cards = 21, the Dealer wins.
+	* If sum of Dealer's cards > than 21, then Dealer bust and REPLAY button appears.
-		* asdf
+* REPLAY Button
-		* adsf
+	* Restarts the game